fx-giant/giant-documentations/visual/using-pie-chart.md

 ![pie-chart2](images/giant-101-piechart/pie-chart-filter.PNG)

 If the company we were showcasing to is only interested in **total sales in 2016 for the West, North and South region**, we would filter the data in order to showcase only the specific data that we want.
-Here you can see we filter by **North, South and West** and by data only within the year **2016**.
+Here we filter by **North, South and West** and by data only within the year **2016**.
 This is the given output:

 ![pie-chart2](images/giant-101-piechart/pie-chart-filter-d.PNG)